britthubs/CharacterStats/README.md

 ### Usage

-The user adds their character's name when asked and will get their characters health.
-They can then decide if they want to add another character or not.
+The user adds their character's name when asked and will get their character's health.
+They can decide if they want to add another character or not.
-At the end, there is a summary of every character and their health (color coordinated).
+At the end, there is a summary of every character and their health (colour coordinated).
 The maximum amount of health is 48 hp.

 ## My process